hxu296/jeston-videopose3d/README.md

 ### Setup, run, and benchmark Videopose3D

-Setup the h36m dataset and pre-trained models for Videopose3D, run evaluation, and benmark the inference frame rate.
+VideoPose3D is a lifting network where the input is 2D human pose and the output is 3D human pose.
+It uses spatial-temporal convolution to exploit the information across frames.
+Here, we will first setup the h36m dataset and pre-trained models for Videopose3D then run evaluation and benchmark the inference speed on h36m.

 (adapted from https://github.com/facebookresearch/VideoPose3D/)